The Boolean Compactness Theorem for $\mathrm{L}_{\infty\infty}$: Introduction

 \section{Introduction}

 The compactness theorem for first order logic is the cornerstone result over which the machinery of model theory develops.
 In the current paper we generalize this result to its optimal version for the infinitary logics $\mathrm{L}_{\infty\infty}$ and $\mathrm{L}_{\infty\omega}$.
 This has to be taken with a grain of salt, as it is well known that the literal generalization of the compactness theorem to these logics is false (see Example \ref{faicom}).

-In this paper we revise the semantics and move from Tarski semantics to \emph{Boolean valued} semantics (see Section \ref{subsec:boolvalsem} for details); we revise appropriately the notion of finitely consistent theory to that of \emph{finitely conservative} theory (see the key Def. \ref{def:finitecons0}).
-Thm. \ref{thm:boolcomp0} shows that any $\mathrm{L}_{\infty\infty}$-theory is consistent for Boolean valued semantics (from now on Boolean consistency) if and only if it is logically equivalent to a finitely conservative theory.
+To overcome this obstacle we revise the semantics and move from Tarski semantics to \emph{Boolean valued} semantics (see Section \ref{subsec:boolvalsem} for details); we also revise appropriately the notion of finitely consistent theory to that of \emph{finitely conservative} theory (see the key Def. \ref{def:finitecons0}).
+Theorem \ref{thm:boolcomp0} shows that any $\mathrm{L}_{\infty\infty}$-theory is consistent for Boolean valued semantics (from now on Boolean consistency) if and only if it is logically equivalent to a finitely conservative theory.
 Hence, finite conservativity stands to Boolean consistency for $\mathrm{L}_{\infty\infty}$ much alike finite consistency stands to consistency for first order logic.
-In fact, in a very precise sense, we can show that Theorem \ref{thm:boolcomp0} is a generalization of first order compactness (see Thm. \ref{thm:concompfirord}).
+In fact, in a very precise sense, we can show that Thm. \ref{thm:boolcomp0} is a generalization of first order compactness (see Theorem \ref{thm:focompmain}).

 We already showed that Boolean valued models provide an appropriate semantics for infinitary logics in \cite{MatteoJuanBoolean} (where we established natural versions of completeness, interpolation, Beth-definability, and omitting types for the infinitary logics $\mathrm{L}_{\infty\infty}$ and $\Linf$ relative to this semantics).
 The current paper closes the ring adding on top of the above results this optimal compactness theorem for $\mathrm{L}_{\infty\infty}$ (and $\Linf$) relative to this semantics.